 The market for platinum jewelry beyond bridal is a new frontier that manufacturers are exploring.
 Moynihan Helsel is optimistic that the market will expand for platinum, a compelling precious metal and design element across jewelry categories.

 Imagining the future in platinum jewelry design, PGI recently launched a partnership with Pratt Institute and its jewelry design department for a design competition that takes students from rendering through production.

-“We could not be happier with the results of this inaugural program,” shared Kevin Reilly, vice president of PGI-USA in a statement released January, as the competition was moving on to the production phase.
-“The designs submitted truly pushed the boundaries of innovative platinum design, and have us excited to watch these talented young designers progress in their jewelry journey.
+“We could not be happier with the results of this inaugural program,” shared Kevin Reilly, vice president of PGI-USA, in a statement released in January, as the competition moved on to the production phase.
+“The submitted designs pushed the boundaries of innovative platinum design and have us excited to watch these talented young designers progress in their jewelry journey.
 The future of platinum jewelry is truly bright.”